jgm/pandoc/doc/lua-filters.md

 The `--lua-filter` option may be supplied multiple times.
-Pandoc applies all filters (including JSON filters specified via `--filter` and lua filters specified via `--lua-filter`) in the order they appear on the command line.
+Pandoc applies all filters (including JSON filters specified via `--filter` and Lua filters specified via `--lua-filter`) in the order they appear on the command line.

-Pandoc expects each lua file to return a list of filters.
+Pandoc expects each Lua file to return a list of filters.
 The filters in that list are called sequentially, each on the result of the previous filter.
 If there is no value returned by the filter script, then pandoc will try to generate a single filter